Nerd911/WNet/docs/index.md

 The W-Net model consists of 2 U-Nets, the first U-Net works as an encoder that generates a segmentated output for an input image X. The second U-Net uses this segmentated output to reconstruct the original input image X.

 To optimize these 2 U-Nets, the paper introduces 2 loss functions.
-A Soft Normalized Cut Loss(soft_n_cut_loss), to optimize the encoder and a Reconstruction Loss(rec_loss), to optimize both the encoder and the decoder.
+First, A Soft Normalized Cut Loss(soft_n_cut_loss), to optimize the encoder and Secondly a Reconstruction Loss(rec_loss), to optimize both the encoder and the decoder.

 The `soft_n_cut_loss` simultaneously minimizes the total normalized disassociation between the groups and maximize the total normalized association within the groups.
 In other words, the similarity between pixels inside of the same group/segment gets maximized while the similarity between different groups/segments get minimized.